ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Stop Baking Config Into Your React Builds — Runtime Env Vars for Containerised Frontends - <a href="https://medium.com/@olamide226/stop-baking-config-into-your-react-builds-runtime-env-vars-for-containerised-frontends-00ee8024a895?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js on Vite: Why the 50% Bundle Drop Is Finally Real (And What It Actually Means) - <a href="https://medium.com/better-dev-nextjs-react/next-js-on-vite-why-the-50-bundle-drop-is-finally-real-and-what-it-actually-means-7a0ad81822ef?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Olamide Adebayo`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>There is a lie at the heart of “containerised” React apps.
+<blockquote>If you’ve been comparing Vite to Next.js lately, you’re going to want to hear this.
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>2.
-These React Fundamentals Should Be Crystal Clear — Understand Them Through Practical Scenarios - <a href="https://medium.com/@amitwebdev2020/these-react-fundamentals-should-be-crystal-clear-understand-them-through-practical-scenarios-7c7ebcfbbd04?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kafka Anti-Patterns: Mistakes We Made in Production That Nearly Broke Our System - <a href="https://medium.com/@praveengaddam319/kafka-anti-patterns-mistakes-we-made-in-production-that-nearly-broke-our-system-3a3fd8230284?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amit Kumar`**
+✍️ **posted by `PraveenCodes`**

-<blockquote>Why would you choose React over vanilla JavaScript?
+<blockquote>Kafka is powerful, but small design mistakes can quietly break scalability, reliability, and performance.
 Continue reading on Medium »</blockquote>

 <h3>3.
-The SEO Stack I Actually Use in My Next.js Blog (With Real Implementation) - <a href="https://blog.devgenius.io/the-seo-stack-i-actually-use-in-my-next-js-blog-with-real-implementation-3e1cd1d1f4b2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Performance Optimization: How We Reduced Deploy Artifact Size by 52% Without Changing a Single… - <a href="https://medium.com/@vinayak.pandey779/web-performance-optimization-how-we-reduced-deploy-artifact-size-by-52-without-changing-a-single-6e82034e3186?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sagar Sangwan`**
+✍️ **posted by `Vinayak Pandey`**

-<blockquote>Not an premium member : READ HERE
+<blockquote>Web performance is often discussed in terms of complex architectural changes — rewriting components, introducing new frameworks, or…
-Continue reading on Dev Genius »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Mastering React Performance: React.memo, useMemo, and useCallback Explained Clearly - <a href="https://medium.com/@coretechnotes/mastering-react-performance-react-memo-usememo-and-usecallback-explained-clearly-f70ab03b234a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ADVANCED ZUSTAND “4”, Slices Pattern & Scalable Store Architecture - <a href="https://levelup.gitconnected.com/advanced-zustand-4-slices-pattern-scalable-store-architecture-b07301035eca?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CoreTechNotes`**
+✍️ **posted by `Simuratli`**

-<blockquote>Performance optimization in React is often misunderstood.
-Many developers apply memoization tools without fully understanding when and why…
+<blockquote>How can we organize Zustand in big projects?
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>5.
-Mastering Error Boundaries in React: Build Resilient Apps Without Crashes - <a href="https://medium.com/dev-simplified/mastering-error-boundaries-in-react-build-resilient-apps-without-crashes-3f90561b2a1b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Neha Gupta`**

-<blockquote>A practical guide to handling UI failures gracefully, logging errors effectively, and protecting user experience in modern React…
-Continue reading on Dev Simplified »</blockquote>

-<h3>6.
-Building a MERN Stack Dashboard with Login System and Animated UI - <a href="https://medium.com/@hakimcolor777/building-a-mern-stack-dashboard-with-login-system-and-animated-ui-daa47a05658f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Baking Config Into Your React Builds — Runtime Env Vars for Containerised Frontends - <a href="https://medium.com/@olamide226/stop-baking-config-into-your-react-builds-runtime-env-vars-for-containerised-frontends-00ee8024a895?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hakimcolor`**
+✍️ **posted by `Olamide Adebayo`**

-<blockquote>I recently developed a MERN Stack Dashboard application that includes a complete login system and a dynamic dashboard interface.
-This…
+<blockquote>There is a lie at the heart of “containerised” React apps.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How We Built a Real-Time USD-to-INR Remittance Platform Using Stablecoins - <a href="https://medium.com/@anandanr/how-we-built-a-real-time-usd-to-inr-remittance-platform-using-stablecoins-b2caabb70249?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 Roadmap : DAY 7/30— Review & Build: Your “Personal Blog Site” - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-7-30-review-build-your-personal-blog-site-1a1c5f4758b1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anandan R`**
+✍️ **posted by `Shahzaib Nawaz`**

-<blockquote>A technical deep-dive into building Pym — a crypto-powered remittance app that delivers better exchange rates and faster transfers from…
+<blockquote>🎯 What Are We Doing Today?
 Continue reading on Medium »</blockquote>

 <h3>2.
-Can a Non-Developer Build Serious Software With Cursor?
-Part 2: Choosing the Stack - <a href="https://medium.com/@pavel.manovich/can-a-non-developer-build-serious-software-with-cursor-part-2-choosing-a2d48f42fa48?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I built a free Planning Poker tool with Next.js and Socket.io - <a href="https://medium.com/@mfofana/i-built-a-free-planning-poker-tool-with-next-js-and-socket-io-101d4c813d3d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pavel Manovich`**
+✍️ **posted by `Mohamed Fofana`**

-<blockquote>Before writing a technical specification for your product, there is one important question you need to answer first.
+<blockquote>🚀 I built a free Planning Poker tool for agile teams.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Next.js 16 Roadmap : DAY 6/30 — Loading UI, Error Handling & Suspense - <a href="https://medium.com/@shahzaibnawaz/next-js-16-roadmap-day-6-30-loading-ui-error-handling-suspense-ef3b97a2edf7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js on Vite: Why the 50% Bundle Drop Is Finally Real (And What It Actually Means) - <a href="https://medium.com/better-dev-nextjs-react/next-js-on-vite-why-the-50-bundle-drop-is-finally-real-and-what-it-actually-means-7a0ad81822ef?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaib Nawaz`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Welcome to Day 6!
-Today you’ll build resilient, production-ready applications that handle loading states and errors gracefully.
-Let’s make…
+<blockquote>If you’ve been comparing Vite to Next.js lately, you’re going to want to hear this.
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>4.
-Real-Time Minecraft Server Status with Next.js 15 SSE — No Polling Required - <a href="https://medium.com/@lucky4melon/real-time-minecraft-server-status-with-next-js-15-sse-no-polling-required-0df4fa0e79c9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Angular Services — Complete Guide with Patterns and Examples - <a href="https://medium.com/@wm4012388/angular-services-complete-guide-with-patterns-and-examples-f52ccb5e8a77?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Luis`**
+✍️ **posted by `Wali Muhammad`**

-<blockquote>When I built the server status checker for Minecraft ServerHub (https://minecraft-serverhub.com) — a directory listing 1,000+ Minecraft…
+<blockquote>Angular is a powerful framework for building modern web applications.
+One of its core concepts is services, which help you write modular…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Tired of Messy Form Errors?
-A Better Pattern for Next.js + TypeScript - <a href="https://medium.com/@mehedi4794/tired-of-messy-form-errors-a-better-pattern-for-next-js-typescript-2c3a35d46c7b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Scalable Storybook Stories with Next.js App Router: A Container-First Approach - <a href="https://mattclaffey.medium.com/building-scalable-storybook-stories-with-next-js-app-router-a-container-first-approach-94e066c838e6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehedi Hasan`**
+✍️ **posted by `Matt Claffey`**

-<blockquote>Stop messy form error handling.
-Use a structured pattern to manage backend validation errors in Next.js forms with TypeScript.
+<blockquote>Next.js App Router revolutionised how we structure React applications with Server Components, layouts, and nested routing.
+But when it…
 Continue reading on Medium »</blockquote>

 <h3>6.
-AWS Amplify vs Vercel: Complete Pricing Comparison for Next.js Applications - <a href="https://medium.com/u11d-tech-blog/aws-amplify-vs-vercel-complete-pricing-comparison-for-next-js-applications-bf149f6113d1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building the Centralized Identity Hub: Secure API Handlers with Next.js & Prisma (Part 2) - <a href="https://medium.com/@kaigrammm/building-the-centralized-identity-hub-secure-api-handlers-with-next-js-prisma-part-2-bbb129f060a0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Michal Miler`**
+✍️ **posted by `Kaigrammm`**

-<blockquote>When choosing a hosting platform for your Next.js application, understanding the true cost is crucial for making an informed decision.
-Continue reading on uninterrupted engineering »</blockquote>
+<blockquote>Introduction
+In Part 1, we discussed the architectural necessity of a Single Source of Truth (SSoT) and designed a robust PostgreSQL… Continue reading on Medium »</blockquote>

 <h3>7.
-Beyond the Static PDF: How I Built an Interactive Next.js Portfolio - <a href="https://medium.com/@bbilgicc/beyond-the-static-pdf-how-i-built-an-interactive-next-js-portfolio-44d595a6a788?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build My Port -Create a Portfolio Without Writing Code - <a href="https://medium.com/@mbodhija80/build-my-port-create-a-portfolio-without-writing-code-b9378ae942b2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Burak Bilgiç`**
+✍️ **posted by `Mohit`**

-<blockquote>In the tech industry, we all face a common challenge when applying for roles: trying to squeeze our achievements, automation scripts, and…
+<blockquote>Everyone deserves a portfolio website — even without knowing a single line of code.
 Continue reading on Medium »</blockquote>

 <h3>8.
-The SEO Stack I Actually Use in My Next.js Blog (With Real Implementation) - <a href="https://blog.devgenius.io/the-seo-stack-i-actually-use-in-my-next-js-blog-with-real-implementation-3e1cd1d1f4b2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Rebuilt My Developer Portfolio Using Next.js - <a href="https://medium.com/@manan.work75/how-i-rebuilt-my-developer-portfolio-using-next-js-f14b89a0e872?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sagar Sangwan`**
+✍️ **posted by `Manan Patel`**

-<blockquote>Not an premium member : READ HERE
+<blockquote>Building a portfolio is one of the most important projects for any developer.
+In this article, I share how I built my portfolio, what I…
-Continue reading on Dev Genius »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>